Showing posts with label events. Show all posts

 Holy Week 2020: Faith in Uncertain Times

-In observance of the Holy Week, we focus our energies and strength on the solemnity of the passion, death, and the coming resurrection of Christ.
+In observance of Holy Week, we focus our energies and strength on the solemnity of Christ's passion, death, and coming resurrection.

 We leave our worries behind.
-That's the most respectful thing we can do since we are living by the promises of Christ.
+That's the most respectful thing we can do since we live by Christ's promises.
 GOD is in control, and we put our trust and faith in Him.

 During this Lenten season, families celebrate Sunday Holy Mass at home, we do the virtual Visita Iglesia online, and we get to kneel on our Holy Altar at home.